-Turon with Langka (Banana Spring Rolls) are deep-fried bananas with ripe jackfruit rolled in thin pastry skins.
+Turon with Langka, also called banana spring rolls, are deep-fried bananas with ripe jackfruit rolled in thin pastry skins.
 The thin caramel coating on the outside is a plus!

 Jump to: